 At the start of 1943, the squadron was assigned the Lockheed PV-1 Ventura for use as a night fighter.
 On July 3, 1943, deployed to El Cenro before departing via Hawaii to the South Pacific (SoPAC).
 On July 25, 1943 arrives at Espiritu Santo.

-Arrived at Banika Airfield on September 11, 1943 and began flying night patrols.
-Squadron CGI radar station with SCR-527A radar at Mundi-Mundi in northern Vella LaVella to service transponder beacon used by PV-1 night fighters for navigation.
+On September 11, 1943 the squadron arrives at Banika Airfield and began flying night patrols.
+Squadron CGI radar station with SCR-527A radar at Mundi-Mundi in northern Vella Lavella to provide the transponder beacon used by PV-1 night fighters for navigation.

-On December 3, 1943 Jenkins was in the same area and shot down another Japanese aircraft as the unit's second victory.
+On December 3, 1943 Jenkins was patrolling over the same area south of Empress Augusta Bay and shot down another Japanese aircraft as the unit's second victory.

 Banika Airfield September 11, 1943

 Barakoma Airfield 1943

 Piva Airfield 1943/1944